danlarsson/WiFi-tools/README.md

 # WiFi-tools
-Some small WiFi-tools coded in Python and uses the pyshark plugin.
+Some small WiFi-tools coded in Python that uses the pyshark plugin.
 Pyshark uses tshark from Wireshark and has the same sort of filters that are used in Wireshark.

 That is, for this to work you need to install both tshark, that comes with Wireshark and pyshark.